al-ex427/alex-site/README.md

 to build, you will need to have these requirements: npm/node.js or any

-~~also if you want to the discord user widget to work, you should copy .env.example and replace the discord token with any of your bot token to get the user info~~

-now the actual first step:
+## Widget fix
+1. clone env.local.example
+2. remove .example
+3. assign the values needed [look at comments]

+## Setting up the project
+1. clone this project
-run `npm install` to install all packages
+2. run `npm install`, and wait for it to finish
+3. run npm run dev to test.

+## Setting up project for production
-after that run `npm run build` and you're done!
+1. run `npm run build` and wait for it to finish
+2. run `npm run start`
+3. you're finished